XanderD99/strapi-prometheus/README.md

 ## 👮‍♀️ Security

+⚠️ Use at own risk.

 By default no one can access the `/api/metrics` url.
-You can give access by creating an api token (users-permissions plugin not supported).
-Making this public is not recommended as a lot of data is shown.

-Use at own risk.
+This is to prevent sensitive data from the metrics being exposed by default.

+To access the metrics you have 2 options:

+1. create an api token with either read only access or custom access to the metrics endpoints.
+If you don't know how to create an api token here is [a turorial](https://www.youtube.com/watch?v=dVQKqZYWyv4)
+2. using the user-permissions plugin: (NOT RECOMMENDED)
+    - create a user account and allow authorized users to query the endpoints.
+This does give the opportunity to every user to query your metrics.
+    - allow public role to query the metric endpoints.
+This should never be done, unless really necessary.

 ## 🖐 Requirements